- What is commercial property insurance?

 Commercial vehicles made for public roads are also excluded from property insurance policies.
 To cover commercial vehicles, you’ll need commercial auto insurance.

-Mobile equipment coverage, sometimes called Inland Marine Insurance – Mobile Equipment, provides protection for business property and equipment that is mobile, stored at a job site, or in a vehicle.
-Unlike commercial property insurance, which generally protects property on your business premises, mobile equipment insurance is intended to protect your property no matter where it is located.
+Commercial property insurance generally only protects property on your business premises, which can exclude property or equipment that is mobile, stored at a job site, or in a vehicle.
+For full coverage on mobile equipment, you’ll need separate mobile equipment coverage, sometimes called Inland Marine Insurance – Mobile Equipment.
+Mobile equipment insurance is intended to protect your property no matter where it is located.
 For contractors, this type of coverage is particularly important, as much of your property may be machinery or equipment that is moved from job site to job site.
 A few examples of mobile equipment include cranes, compressors, pumps, tools, and mixers.

-Consider this example: your roofing company owns a cherry picker, also known as an articulated lift.
-You move the cherry picker to a client site to work on the roof.
-While the cherry picker is stored on the client site, a violent windstorm hits, knocking the cherry picker over and severely damaging it.
+Example: Your roofing company owns a cherry picker, which you’ve stored at a client site to work on the roof.
+While there, the cherry picker is damaged by a windstorm.
 In this scenario, mobile equipment insurance would cover the cost to repair or replace the cherry picker.

 For equipment that you are leasing or renting, mobile equipment insurance can also provide coverage.
 While some insurance policies may include mobile equipment you rent, lease, or borrow from others, often times this is excluded and needs to be added in through an endorsement.

-Consider this example: you are hired to install a custom marble bathtub.
-As you are transporting the bathtub to your client’s home, your truck runs over a deep pothole.
-As you unload the bathtub, you notice a large crack in the marble, meaning the entire tub will need to be replaced.
+Example: As you are transporting a custom marble bathtub to your client’s home, your truck runs over a deep pothole, creating a large crack in the marble tub.
+The entire tub will need to be replaced.
 In this scenario, an installation floater would provide coverage for the damaged bathtub.

-What risks are covered by property insurance for contractors?
+What risks are covered by commercial property insurance?

 Property insurance covers some, but not all, causes of loss.
 Depending on the contract you have with your insurance company, coverage may vary.
 It’s important to review the details of coverage carefully to ensure your contracting business will be covered in relevant situations.